Oaktree: A Hedge That Pays

 In a world that remains starved for yield, owning OAK outright makes tremendous sense.
 The yield is a comfortable alternative to anything hedging in nature or otherwise defensive.
 Owning OAK now is certainly consistent with buying low and finding value.
 Last close $37.50.

-As an options trader, I always look for opportunities to collect premium verse spending money (outright buying).
+As an options trader, I always look for opportunities to collect premium versus spending money (outright buying).
 OAK is unique in that the extrinsic values for its option series are nearly limited to anticipated dividends of the time horizon.
 So whereas your available buying power may be limited or margin balances negative, consider writing an ITM Put option as a temporary surrogate for stock ownership.
 Shown below is the option I prefer as of this writing.
 The $40 Put for $4.60 (use limit orders).

 Doing so deposits $460 directly into your brokerage account and lowers your 'If Put' cost basis to $35.40.
 Note however, doing so obligates you to buying 100 shares (per contract written) at a net price of $35.40.